Karthik110505/Bounce_Ball/README.md

-This is a basic version of ping pong game, that I build using tkinter library of python.
+This is a basic version of Brick Beakergame, that I build using tkinter library of python.

 The game is, the ball should not cross the bar.
 I didn't include many other features of ping pong game like powers...., as it is basic version.